Enhancing Generative Networks for Chest Anomaly Localization through Automatic Registration-Based Unpaired-to-Pseudo-Paired Training Data Translation: Experiments and Results

 In other words, model performance can be compared by quantifying the proportion of anomaly regions predicted by the proposed model that fall within this bounding box relative to other models.
 To show this, we represent $z_{t} = v_t \odot g_{t}$ as the intersection area between the anomaly map $v_t$ predicted by the model for the $t$-th patient and the bounding box $g_{t}$, where $g_t \in \{0,1\}^{2}$ denotes the ground truth binary mask for the tuberculosis location bounding box of the $t$-th tuberculosis patient such that the $v_t(x,y)$ value of the pixel location $(x,y)$ in tuberculosis is 1 and otherwise $0$.
 Then from the intersection area $z_{t}$ of $t$-th patient, we can derive the following two performance evaluation metrics, $s_{intensity}$ and $s_{binary}$ in \eqref{map_score}, for the anomaly localization:

 where

 Here, $\mathcal{H}(z_{t},\tau)$ (defined in \eqref{H_threshold}) and $\mathcal{P}_{xy}(z_{t},\tau)$ (defined in \eqref{P_threshold}) refer to the operations delivering the target pixel-wise anomaly score $z_{t}(x,y)$ at location $(x,y)$ as-is or binarizing it respectively if its original score $z_{t}(x,y)$ predicted by the model in the bounding box is greater than a specific threshold.
 After this operation, we merged the anomaly score value for each pixel inside the bounding box so obtain the final anomaly localization scores $s_{intensity}(t)$ and $s_{binary}(t)$ for each patient (i.e., $t$-th patient).
+A detailed description of $s_{intensity}(t)$ and $s_{binary}(t)$ is depicted in Supplementary Fig. S6.